TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

 * Accessing the core List module or custom module for records management
 * If there are relations from this record, for example, to files, it should also permit uploading, selecting, and processing these files

-Therefore, consider such a group as an independent unit that provides complete access to a specific part of the system and can be integrated later with other units (groups).
+Therefore, a group can be seen as an independent unit that provides complete access to a specific part of the system and can be integrated later with other units (groups).

 .. note::